 The M Center at Mills College awards Federal Direct Unsubsidized Stafford Loans to graduate students who qualify based on the results of their Free Application for Federal Student Aid (FAFSA).
 Departmental assistance is determined by each individual department in conjunction with the M Center.
 Recipients may accept or reject any portion of the offer.

-In 2012–13, over 85 percent of Mills graduate students received some portion of their aid directly from the College.
-Eighty-nine percent of our graduate students received more than $16.1 million in aid in 2012–13.
+In 2013–14, 87 percent of Mills graduate students received some portion of their aid directly from the College.
+Ninety percent of our graduate students received more than $16.4 million in aid in 2013–14.
 An installment payment plan also is available to assist students in meeting educational expenses.

 The academic program, in conjunction with the M Center, awards institutional aid each spring for those who are admitted for the upcoming fall semester.
 Financial aid decisions for the spring semester are made later in the year.
 Applications from continuing students are reviewed once spring grades have been submitted to ensure students have met the financial aid satisfactory academic progress standards.

 Need-based financial aid is renewed on the basis of financial need and satisfactory academic progress.
 In rare cases, merit is also considered.
 A financial aid application must be filed each year in which renewal is requested.
 Merit-based financial aid is renewed on the basis of merit only.

 Recipients of financial aid may be required to submit income tax forms or other documents that confirm income sources and amounts.
 The number of semesters of eligibility for entering graduate students is established by the initial graduation date defined by their program requirements upon entrance to Mills.
 Financial aid eligibility continues only to this expected date of graduation.

 Eligibility for need-based financial aid depends on a student's financial need, which is defined as the difference between estimated expenses and estimated resources.
 Financial need for each applicant is determined after a careful review of the information submitted as part of the financial aid application.